Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Symmetry Transition Ensemble and Main Results

 with $g_0(z)$ from \eqref{eq:gnuerf} at $\nu=0$.
 We employed the asymptotic expansion $\erf(\lambda)\sim 1-e^{-\lambda^2}/(\lambda^2\sqrt{\pi})$ for $\lambda\gg 1$.
 Thus, $\eta_{2m+2}^{(0)}(z)=z^{2m}g_0(z)$ can be identified, after pulling out $g_0(z)$ from the Pfaffian~\eqref{eq:jpdfdef} for $n=2m+2$ (and keeping $g_0(s)$ inside), leading precisely to the expression for $n=2m+1$ at $\nu=0$.

 Turning to $\nu=1$, we can use the same asymptotics to replace the error function inside the integral~\eqref{eq:GTfinal} by unity.
 The remaining integral leads again to error functions,

 Once again we can pull out $g_0(z)$ from the Pfaffian~\eqref{eq:jpdfdef} for $n=2m+2$, with $\eta_{2m+2}^{(1)}(z)=z^{2m+1}g_0(z)$.
-This leads precisely to the expression for $n=2m+1$, with $g_1(s)$ from~\eqref{eq:gnuerf} at $\nu=1$ remaining in the extra row and column of the Pfaffian, and shows our claim that the odd-dimensional case can be considered as a limit of the even dimensional case.
+This leads precisely to the expression for $n=2m+1$, with $g_1(s)$ from~\eqref{eq:gnuerf} at $\nu=1$ remaining in the extra row and column of the Pfaffian and shows our claim that the odd-dimensional case can be considered as a limit of the even-dimensional case.

 \sect{Heine-like formulas for the skew-orthogonal polynomials} In this appendix we recall a derivation for the following representation of the skew-orthogonal polynomials at given $N=2j+\nu$,

 The averages $ \langle \ldots \rangle_{j,\nu}$ are taken over a random matrix $J$ of size $(2j+\nu)\times(2j+\nu)$, or over its $j$ singular values $\lambda_k$ in the second representation where the determinant and the trace are spelled out.